Complex-valued Iris Recognition Network: Introduction

 \section{Introduction}

-} \IEEEPARstart{T}{he} human iris is a powerful biometric cue that has the potential to deliver very high recognition accuracy at very low false match rates.
-This is due to the complex textural pattern of the iris that is believed to be unique to each eye, and the limited genetic penetrance of the iris texture~\cite{IrisStructure,DaugmanInformationTheory,Ross2010iris}.
-The success of iris recognition - besides its attractive physical characteristics - is rooted in the development of efficient feature descriptors, especially the IrisCode introduced in Daugman's pioneering work \cite{DaugmanFirstPaper,Daugman07,DaugmanInformationTheory} and many other descriptors that have subsequently evolved ~\cite{IrisCodeAnalysis,irisPhaseDFT,irisOrdinalMeasures,IrisZM,IrisCompressiveSensing,OptimalIrisCode}.
+} \IEEEPARstart{T}{he} human iris is a powerful biometric pattern that has the potential to deliver high recognition accuracy at low false match rates.
+This is due to (i) the complex textural pattern of the iris that is believed to be unique to each eye, and (ii) the limited genetic penetrance of the iris texture~\cite{IrisStructure,DaugmanInformationTheory,Ross2010iris}.
+The success of iris recognition - besides its attractive physical characteristics - is rooted in the development of efficient feature descriptors, especially the IrisCode introduced in Daugman's pioneering work \cite{DaugmanFirstPaper,Daugman07,DaugmanInformationTheory} and many other descriptors that have subsequently evolved ~\cite{IrisCodeAnalysis,irisPhaseDFT,irisOrdinalMeasures,IrisZM,LongRangeIris,IrisCompressiveSensing,OptimalIrisCode}.

 The last few years have seen a transition in the iris recognition community to deep neural networks to take advantage of their \emph{automatic feature learning} capability \cite{DeepIris,IrisFCN,DRFNet,ConstrainedIrisNet}.
 This provides us with an alternative approach in feature design by automatically learning and discovering feature representations directly from data, eliminating some of the pitfalls in developing handcrafted features \cite{RepLearning}.
-Despite the promise and a number of initial work in this direction, deep neural networks have exhibited limited success in iris recognition.
-This could be due to the fact that all existing deep iris recognition networks in the literature are directly derived from the general deep learning theory for natural images, without taking into account some of the unique properties of the iris texture.
-Compared with natural images, the iris texture itself is stochastic \cite{IrisComplexity} without consistent shapes, edges, or semantic structure, which makes it significantly different from non-stochastic and structured patterns occurring in general natural images.
-The \emph{intrinsic differences between iris and natural images} requires automatic feature learning to be tailored with domain specific knowledge to reach its full potential in the iris recognition setting.
+Despite the promise and a number of initial efforts in this direction, deep neural networks have not been exactly revolutionary in iris recognition.
+This could be because existing deep iris recognition networks in the literature are directly derived from general deep learning theory for natural images.
+These approaches do not take into account some of the unique properties of the iris texture.
+Compared to the statistics of natural images as defined in \cite{NaturalScenes}, the iris texture itself is stochastic \cite{IrisComplexity} without consistent shapes, edges, or stromal morphology.
+This makes it significantly different from non-stochastic and structured patterns occurring in object-based natural images.
+The \emph{intrinsic differences between iris texture images and object-based natural images} requires automatic feature learning to be tailored with domain-specific knowledge in order for it to reach its full potential in the iris recognition setting.